joaodimas/ABMNK/README.md

 # ABMNK
-Project for course Quantitative Methods in Finance, Prof. Eric Vansteenberghe.

-Université Paris 1 Panthéon-Sorbonne

-Program: Master 2 Financial Economics, 2017.

-Authors: João Dimas (joaohenriqueavila@gmail.com) and Umberto Collodel (umberto.collodel@gmail.com)

-Replication of an agent-based model described in:
+Parallelized, object-oriented Python implementation of an agent-based model described in:
 Salle, I., Yıldızoğlu, M., & Sénégas, M.-A. (2013).
 Inflation targeting in a learning economy: An ABM perspective.
 Economic Modelling, 34, 114–128.

 IMPORTANT: Spyder is not suitable to execute this simulation, since it adds a lot of overhead to processing.
 Please, execute using Terminal by navigating to ABMNK folder and running "python3 simulation.py"